Should you have a GDPR consent banner on your website?

 Listen to this post 🎧

-You’ve likely seen them across many websites: a popup asking about data with an “Accept” and “Decline” button.
-You might click “Accept” without giving it much thought, but what exactly is it, and do you need one on your website?
-Let’s dive into the details.
+You’ve seen them everywhere — a popup asking if you accept cookies, usually with “Accept” and “Decline” buttons.
+You might click “Accept” without thinking twice, but what does it actually mean?
+And more importantly, do you need one on your website?
+Let’s break it down.

 What is GDPR?